chronicle95/FemtoC/README.md

 - ``#define`` partially works; it can only accept single constant integers as a means of substitution.

 Any extra macro statements are not supported.
 Please use some other tool for advanced preprocessing.

+You can also insert comments like `/* ... */`.
+The parser will skip those.
+Single line comments are not supported to save lines of code.
 ### Keywords
 ```
 int, char, sizeof, if, else, while, for, asm, return, goto, break, continue, NULL